 (b) if there is no such award or agreement — such terms and conditions, including the amount payable, as are agreed upon by the employer and the chief executive officer.

-[Regulation 54H inserted in Gazette 3 Apr 2007 p.
+[Regulation 54H inserted: Gazette 3 Apr 2007 p.
 1499.]

 54I.
 Appointment of escorts and supervisors